netscaler/cloud-native-getting-started/cpx-licensing/README.md

           - name: "LS_PORT"
             value: "38000"          // port on which ADM license server listen
           - name: "PLATFORM"
-            value: "CP1000"         // used for specifying type of pool licensing
+            value: "CORES"         // used for specifying type of pool licensing
           - name: "CPX_CORES"
             value: "4"              // number of core you want to allocate
     ```